Search waiting | Matsusada Precision

 This image explains frequency band when a capacitive load is connected.

-A conceptual diagram of leak current of High Voltage amplifier.
+A conceptual diagram of leakage current of High Voltage amplifier.

 Solution

-1. Keep the length of output cable as short as possible.
+1. Keep the cable as short as possible.

-2. Keep the output cable away from floor, desks, or metal objects.
+2. Route the cable away from any conductive surfaces such as floors, desks, or metal chassis.